Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and

 The butterfly bush, despite its name, is simply a nectar plant that does not support the life cycle and reproduction of the butterfly, which can take anywhere from a month to a whole year, depending upon the type of butterfly.
-If you want to keep the butterflies coming back, you might want to consider planting some milkweed or another host plant which does support their life cycle.
+If you want to keep the butterflies coming back, you might want to consider planting some milkweed or another host plant that does support their life cycle.

-If you include both host plants and the nectar plants that the butterflies love, you will attract a much wider selection of butterflies and, at the same time be providing the important environment that will support their entire life cycle.
+If you include both host plants and the nectar plants that the butterflies love, you will attract a much wider selection of butterflies and, at the same time provide the important environment that will support their entire life cycle.

 © 2017 Mike and Dorothy McKenney